Shavian alphabet: Quikscript

-Some years after the initial publication of the Shaw alphabet, Read expanded it to create Quikscript, also known as the Read Alphabet.
+Some years after the initial publication of the Shaw alphabet, Read expanded it to create Quikscript, also known as the Read Alphabet or the Second Shaw Alphabet.
 Quikscript is intended to be more useful for handwriting, and to that end is more cursive and uses more ligatures.
-Many letter forms are roughly the same in both alphabets; see the separate article for more details.
+It is also intended to be closer to shorthand, with a "senior Quikscript" mode providing many more shortenings.
+Some letter forms are roughly the same in both alphabets, though the rotation symmetry of tall–deep pairs is sacrificed for connected handwriting.
+See the separate article for more details.

-Revised Shaw alphabet

-Paul Vandenbrink has created a new alphabet inspired by the Shavian alphabet which takes the controversial step of replacing most of the specific vowel letters with markers indicating which of several sets of vowel types a vowel belongs to, thus reducing the number of vowel distinctions and lessening the written differences between dialectal variations of English.

 Shavian in Esperanto (Ŝava alfabeto)

 An adaptation of Shavian to another language, Esperanto, was developed by John Wesley Starling; though not widely used, at least one booklet has been published with transliterated sample texts.
-As that language is already spelled phonemically, direct conversion from Latin to Shavian letters can be performed, though several ligatures are added for the common combinations of vowels with n and s and some common short words.
+As that language is already spelled phonemically, direct conversion between Latin and Shavian letters can be performed, though several ligatures are added for the common combinations of vowels with n and s and some common short words.
+Vowels use the letters of the orthographically equivalent short vowels in English (i.e. ă ĕ ĭ ŏ ŭ), except that o and u are reversed, as are j and w.
+The oo-vowel letters are reassigned to m and n, and the unneeded letters for th and ng are assigned to c and ĥ.

 Pronunciations that differ from their English values are marked in bold blue.

+Shaw Alphabet

+In 1996, Paul Vandenbrink devised the self-styled Shaw Alphabet, or the Revised Shaw Abjad, which was further revised in 2001.
+It is based on the Hebrew script and makes many changes to the shapes and names of the letters, though it is largely unknown.

 Unicode

 Shavian was added to the Unicode Standard in April 2003 with the release of version 4.0.
+Esperanto ligatures are not supported.